-As requested by the client and in line with AS/NZS1170.0 Clause 3.3, this building is currently considered to be an Importance Level (IL) 4 structure.
-IL4 structures include buildings that are post-disaster structures (post disaster functions or dangerous activities).
-This has been defined in AS/NZS1170 as High consequence for loss of human life, or very great economic, social or environmental consequences.
+As requested by the client and in line with AS/NZS1170.0 Clause 3.3, this building is currently considered to be an Importance Level (IL) 2 structure.
+IL2 structures include buildings that are normal structures and structures not falling into other levels.
+This has been defined in AS/NZS1170 as medium consequence for loss of human life, or considerable economic, social or environmental consequences.

-In accordance with Table 3.3 of AS/NZS 1170.0 and with reference to the Building Importance Level, this building has been assessed with 1/2500 annual probability of exceedance and Return Period Factor, $R_u$ of 1.8.
+In accordance with Table 3.3 of AS/NZS 1170.0 and with reference to the Building Importance Level, this building has been assessed with 1/500 annual probability of exceedance and Return Period Factor, R_u of 1.0.

 Type of Load Load Name Load Magnitude

+Type of Load Load Name Load Magnitude

 Self-weight concrete elements 24 kN/m3

 Concrete block wall (fully filled) 3.65 kPa

 Permanent load Roof 0.50 kPa

 Floor 0.55 kPa

 Timber wall (External) 0.35 kPa

 Timber wall (Internal) 0.25 kPa

 Imposed Roof 0.25 kPa

-inposed Floor 3.00 kPa
+iiiposeu Floor 3.00 kPa